56mm Is How Many Inches

 Understanding Millimeters and Inches

-Before we delve into the conversion, let's briefly define the units involved:
+Before we walk through the conversion, let's briefly define the units involved:

 • Millimeter (mm): A millimeter is a unit of length in the metric system.
 One millimeter is equal to one-thousandth of a meter (1 mm = 0.001 m).
 It's a relatively small unit, often used for measuring small objects or precise distances.